cloudflare/cloudflare-docs/products/cloudflare-one/src/content/analytics/logs/audit-logs.md

 ### Cloudflare logging

 Enterprise customers have access to detailed logs of HTTP requests, on their Cloudflare dashboard.
-Enterprise customers also have access to Cloudflare's Logpush service, which can be configured from the Cloudflare Dashboard or API (for more information about Cloudflare HTTP logging, see the [Cloudflare Logs](https://developers.cloudflare.com/logs/) section).
+Enterprise customers also have access to Cloudflare's Logpush service, which can be configured from the Cloudflare Dashboard or API (for more information about Cloudflare HTTP logging, refer to [Cloudflare Logs](https://developers.cloudflare.com/logs/) section).

 Once a member of your team authenticates to reach a resource behind Access, Cloudflare generates a token for that user that contains their SSO identity.
 The token is structured as a [JSON Web Token (JWT)](/glossary#json-web-token).
 Cloudflare relies on an RSA Signature with SHA-256, or RS256, an asymmetric algorithm, to perform that signature.
 Cloudflare also makes the public key available, so that you can validate their authenticity, as well.